Rodrigo Delgado

-Rodrigo Javier Delgado Mocarquer (La Ligua, June 13, 1974) is a Chilean psychologist and politician, member of the Independent Democrat Union (UDI) party.
-From November 4, 2020 until 11 March 2022, he served as Minister of the Interior and Public Security of Chile, under the second administration of Sebastián Piñera.
+Rodrigo Javier Delgado Mocarquer (born 13 June 1974) is a Chilean psychologist and politician, member of the Independent Democrat Union (UDI) party.
+From 4 November 2020 until 11 March 2022, he served as Minister of the Interior and Public Security of Chile, under the second administration of Sebastián Piñera.

 Previously, between 2008 and 2020, he was mayor of the Estación Central commune.

 Biography

 Personal life

-Son of Jorge Delgado Toro Mazote and Eliana Mocarquer Mucarquer, he lived his childhood with his family in La Ligua, in the Valparaíso region.
-His mother is a descendant of Palestinian immigrants living in Chile.
+Son of Jorge Delgado Toro Mazote and Eliana Mocarquer Mucarquer, he lived his childhood with his family in La Ligua, in the Valparaíso Region.
+He is of Palestinian descent through his mother.

-Since October 19, 2014, he has been married to Nicole Nef, daughter of former soccer player Adolfo Nef.
-The couple has 3 children; Mariano and María Gracia (twins) and a third.
+Since 19 October 2014, he has been married to Nicole Nef, daughter of former soccer player Adolfo Nef.
+The couple has 3 children, including twins.
+As of 27 March 2026, they're expecting a fourth child.

 Studies and professional career

 He attended high school at the Arab School of Santiago, and studied psychology at Andrés Bello National University, graduating as a psychologist in 1999.
 He also has certifications in Corporate Social Responsibility from the University of Chile, and certifications in Excellence in Municipal Services and Management of Local Governments from the University for Development (UDD).

 He practiced psychology at the Option Youth Center of Cerro Navia.
 Later he worked at the Lampa Youth Center.

 In 2000 he became director of Community Development of the Municipality of Estacion Central, under mayor Gustavo Hasbún, where he remained for eight years.